 Sets if a comment update on a ticket is public.
 Only usable when updating a ticket.

-The default value is true, meaning that anything else you put in the body of the email will be seen by the requester.
+The default value for public tickets is true, meaning that anything else you put in the body of the email will be seen by the requester.
+The default value for private tickets, such as tickets created by light agents, is false.

 Short syntax: #note (meaning private comment)